vemonitor/emon_tools/README.md

 )
 ```

-4. 2D TimeSeries numpy array by srting datetime
+4. 2D Time-Series NumPy Array by datetime interval:

-Retrieve a 2D time series array of timestamps and values for a specific date range.
+Retrieve a 2D array of timestamps and values for a specific date range:

 ```python
 ts = fdf.get_fina_time_series_by_date(